jokieleung/LPF-VQA/README.md

 ## About Open Source

-We will open-source the codebase upon acceptance.
+This is the very begining version of [LPF-VQA](https://github.com/jokieleung/LPF-VQA).
+We will detail the README and code after several DDLs, thanks for your patience.